2022 State of the Nation Address (Philippines)

-The 2022 State of the Nation Address was the first State of the Nation Address delivered by President Bongbong Marcos on July 25, 2022, at the Batasang Pambansa Complex.
+The 2022 State of the Nation Address was the first State of the Nation Address (SONA) delivered by Bongbong Marcos, the 17th president of the Philippines, on July 25, 2022, at the Batasang Pambansa Complex.

 Preparations

 On May 31, 2022, Marcos met with several members of the Congress of the Philippines to discuss his upcoming first State of the Nation Address.
 The Presidential Security Group hosted an inter-agency meeting on July 11 to discuss the security preparations for the upcoming SONA.
 SONA attendees were required to undergo a RT-PCR and a rapid antigen test.
 Other health precautions were also implemented, including the mandatory wearing of face masks and face shields for those entering the session hall.
 21,853 security personnel were deployed to the Batasang Pambansa.
 The Philippine National Police imposed a gun ban in Metro Manila from July 22 to 27.

 In writing the address, Marcos was aided by undersecretaries Ina Reformina, Maria Pamela Pedroche and Marlon Purificacion who were newly hired at the Presidential Communications Operations Office (PCOO).